 Unable Investment Club

-The monthly meeting of Unable Investment Club was held at Movement Brewing Company in Rancho Cordova on Thursday, July 11, 2024.
-The meeting commenced at 2:54 pm with President CX presiding.
-HT, PR, LB, JL, KS were also in attendance.
+The monthly meeting of Unable Investment Club was held at Fort Rock Brewing in Rancho Cordova on Thursday, June 5, 2025.
+The scheduled location, Mr. Tequila, was closed.
+The meeting commenced at 3:00 pm with KS presiding for FN.
+PR, CX, HT, JL and DK were also in attendance.

 The Valuation and Member Status reports were reviewed and the checks were collected.